vladyxd/FiveM-Scripts/README.md

 Welcome to my collection of FiveM projects!
 Below you'll find a brief overview of each project along with relevant information.

 ## Project 1: _Better Vehicle Control_
-Description: A made-by-me Vehicle Control UI inspired by [Car control menu v3](https://fivemscript.store/collections/all/products/car-control-menu-v3).
+Description: A made-by-me Vehicle Control UI

 ### Features
 - Cool Looking design